 His criminal fame took off after Anti-Reconstruction newspaper editorials claimed that Jesse and Frank wanted revenge for the appropriation of their family and neighbors' farms by investors who wanted to build a railroad there.
 Their robberies sabotaged railroad constructions and they robbed banks where the investors kept their money.
 Even during his life, the James and Younger gangs were seen as folk heroes and living legends, which elevated Jesse James as a Robin Hood character, who rebelled against the government and gave his stolen goods to the poor.
 While it's true that in only two train hold-ups passengers were robbed since James typically limited himself to the express safe in the baggage car, the gang always kept the money to themselves.
 They also killed civilians and took medicine intended for the poor and needy.

-After a failed attempt to rob the Northfield bank in 1876 the Younger gang was arrested.
+An attempt to rob a bank in Northfield, Minnesota in 1876 was met with whole bunch of gunfire and the Youngers were arrested.
 Jesse and Frank managed to escape and kept hidden for three years.
 In 1879 they started a new gang robbing banks and trains.
 In 1882 the 34-year-old Jesse was murdered by one of his own gang members, Robert Ford.

 Jesse James' portrayal in fiction provides examples of...